designcise/bitframe/README.md

 # BitFrame PHP Microframework

-* Highly customizable and event driven PSR-15 and PSR-7 compatible middleware microframework for PHP;
+* Highly customizable PSR-15 and PSR-7 compatible middleware-based microframework for PHP;
 * Simple to learn, use and implement;
 * Follows the [PSR standards](http://www.php-fig.org/) and integrates the best of existing opensource frameworks wherever possible.

-### Why use BitFrame?
+## Why use BitFrame?

 BitFrame's approach of making the middleware dispatcher the core component of the framework encourages the developer to use middleware-based services that plug right-in with ease.
 This allows for greater flexibility especially in terms of debugging, replacements and updating.
 While this design pattern may not suit the needs of all projects, it certainly has its advantages for long-term and strategic ones because as they grow in complexity the underlying framework helps keep things well-organized, easy-to-manage and very simple.